 More than a film about two isolated men going crazy, The Lighthouse is a horror movie open to several interpretations.
 It plays with several tropes such as ghosts, doppelgangers and mythological creatures.
 It reminded me a lot of Ingmar Bergman’s Hour of the Wolf, not only in terms of format but also storytelling.
 However, instead of focusing on personal demons, Eggers embraces madness and old sailor stories to create a beautiful film about fear and chaos.
 William Dafoe and Robert Pattinson are superb, and more incredible than the direction and cinematography is probably the sound, which I believe is almost a character in the film.
 I don’t know if the volume of the theater I’ve watched was louder than it was supposed to be but the sound of the wind, the waves, and the lighthouse’s horn was so loud that made the seats vibrate, making the experience even more intimidating.
 All of that with the outstanding minimalistic soundtrack by Mark Korven. ★★★★★

-Movies in order of preference so far:
+Movies in order of preference:

 01. “The Lighthouse” by Robert Eggers